will2849/Packet-Tracer-Projects/README.md

 ### Tasks Carried Out

-- Subnets were created and default gateways set as the last usable IP address within each subnet.
+- Subnets were created and default gateways set as the last usable IP address of each subnet.
 - Trunk links were configured between the switches and the router.
 - Three separate sub-interfaces were configured on the router to match each subnet and allow inter-VLAN routing.
 - VLANs were configured and named on each switch (Security, Engineering and HR).